 Drug stability testing is a critical stage of R&D, quality control (QC), and quality assurance (QA) for pharmaceutical products.
-It typically comprises accelerated ageing of a product under simulated use conditions to determine the shelf life of solid phase or colloidal pharmaceuticals.
+It typically comprises accelerated aging of a product under simulated use conditions to determine the shelf life of solid phase or colloidal pharmaceuticals.

 Colloidal pharmaceuticals include vaccines, ophthalmic suspensions, inhalants, and dermatological lotions.
 These are comprised of heterogeneous mixtures of biologically active ingredients (AIs) and a suitable drug-delivery medium.
 Vaccines, for example, contain just a few micrograms (μg) of antigenic material specific to individual vaccinations.
-The remaining volume of the drug may contain a range of added ingredients including immunological adjuvants, stabilisers, and preservatives.
+The remaining volume of the drug may contain a range of added ingredients including immunological adjuvants, stabilizers, and preservatives.
 Drug stability testing of vaccines requires intra-particle kinetics to be monitored in response to real-life destabilization phenomena such as temperature and agitation.

 Creams and ointments are topical medicines that are applied to body surfaces, typically the skin.
 These are often unstable amorphous emulsions of either oil-in-water or water-in-oil compositions, with any number of AIs, dermatologically-friendly lipids, or scented agents.
-Sedimentation of particles in creams and ointments are less common than in more aqueous solutions such as vaccines, given their widely different rheological properties.
+Sedimentation of particles in creams and ointments is less common than in more aqueous solutions such as vaccines, given their widely different rheological properties.

 Drug stability testing of creams and ointments is often carried out to determine an emulsion’s tendency towards creaming or coalescence.
-Conventional drug stability testing is unsuitable for such complex emulsions as they require samples to be diluted and mechanically-agitated to encourage particle migration.
-This often results in inaccurate representations of the creaming and coalescence of dermatological creams in real use conditions.
+Conventional drug stability testing is unsuitable for such complex emulsions as they require samples to be diluted and mechanically agitated to encourage particle migration.
+This often results in inaccurate representations of the creaming and coalescence of dermatological creams in real-use conditions.

 Stability Testing of Pharmaceutical Dispersions is a complex process.
 Feel free to contact us or visit our library section to download related documents if you would like any more information about our innovative drug stability testing products, methods, and services.